arubislander/subsonic-snap/README.md

 ## New in version 6.1.3+snap14
 Introduction of configuration settings:

-- **host**: IP address for the servie to listen on.
+- **host**: IP address for the service to listen on.
 Defaults to *0.0.0.0* to listen on all IP addresses.
 - **port**: What port the service should listen on.
 Defaults to *4040*
 - **https-port**: What port to use for https.
 Defaults to *0*, for no https
 - **context-path**: The context path to use for the url of the service.
 Defaults to "/"